-Giardiasis, an illness that affects the digestive tract, is caused by a microscopic parasite called Giardia lamblia.
-The parasite attaches itself to the lining of the small intestines in humans, where it sabotages the body's absorption of fats and carbohydrates from digested foods.
+Giardiasis, an illness that affects the digestive tract (stomach and intestines), is caused by a microscopic parasite called Giardia lamblia.
+The parasite attaches itself to the lining of the small intestines in humans, where it interferes with the body's absorption of fats and carbohydrates from digested foods.

-Young kids are three times more likely to have giardiasis than adults, which leads some experts to believe that our bodies gradually develop some form of immunity to the parasite as we grow older.
+Young kids are more likely to have giardiasis than adults, so some experts think that our bodies gradually develop some form of immunity to the parasite as we get older.
 But it isn't unusual for an entire family to have giardiasis, with some family members having diarrhea, some just crampy abdominal pains, and others with few or no symptoms.

 Signs and Symptoms

-It's estimated that between 1% and 20% of the U.S. population has giardiasis, and this figure may be 20% or higher in developing countries, where giardiasis is a major cause of epidemic childhood diarrhea.
-But more than two thirds of people who are infected may have no signs or symptoms of illness, even though the parasite is living in their intestines.
+Between 1% and 20% of the U.S. population has giardiasis, and this number may be 20% or higher in developing countries, where giardiasis is a major cause of epidemic childhood diarrhea.
+More than two thirds of people who are infected may have no signs or symptoms of illness, even though the parasite is living in their intestines.

 When the parasite does cause symptoms, the illness usually begins with severe watery diarrhea, without blood or mucus.
 Giardiasis affects the body's ability to absorb fats from the diet, so the diarrhea contains unabsorbed fats.
 That means that the diarrhea floats, is shiny, and smells very bad.